-The Texas Constitution and Tax Code provide that certain kinds of farm land be appraised based on the land's capacity to produce agricultural products (productivity value) instead of at market value.
+The Texas Constitution and Tax Code provide that certain kinds of farm and ranch land be appraised based on the land's capacity to produce agricultural products (productivity value) instead of at market value.
 In many cases, this appraisal technique substantially reduces taxation of land that qualifies for agricultural appraisal.

 Land owners can apply for special appraisal based on the property's productivity value.
 Productivity value is based on the land's ability to produce agricultural or timber products and is usually lower than market value.
 Land that is used to manage wildlife may also qualify for special use appraisal.

 The Comptroller's Manual for the Appraisal of Agricultural Land (PDF) explains the eligibility requirements and the appraisal procedures for agricultural land, as provided by Tax Code Chapter 23, Subchapters C and D, and is adopted by the Texas Comptroller of Public Accounts under Comptroller Rule 9.4001 as required by Tax Code Section 23.52(d).

 Property owners may qualify for agricultural appraisal if land meets the following criteria.

 The application for special appraisal as land qualified open-space agricultural use is Form 50-129, Application for 1-d-1 (Open-Space) Agricultural Use (PDF).
 The application for special appraisal of land based on its capacity to produce agricultural products is Form 50-165, Application for 1-d Agricultural Appraisal (PDF).
 The application for special appraisal for ecological laboratories is Form 50-166, Application for Open Space Land Appraisal for Ecological Laboratories (PDF).